EverydayHealthLogo

 Who is Dr. Hofmann, Vascular & Interventional Radiologist in Stanford, CA?

 Dr. Lawrence Hofmann, MD is a Vascular & Interventional Radiologist, who primarily practices in Stanford, CA with 1 additional practice location.
-He is board certified by the American Board of Radiology.
+He is board certified.
 Dr. Hofmann graduated from Ohio State University / College of Medicine and completed his residency at Johns Hopkins Univ Sch Med, Diagnostic Radiology.
 Dr. Hofmann is fluent in English, and is currently seeing new patients.
 Dr. Hofmann’s practice accepts Kaiser Permanente, Medicaid, Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Hofmann’s office at (650) 723-4000.

 What are Areas of Expertise for Dr. Hofmann?